There are many ways you can help to promote better feline welfare.

 - Be informed and share your knowledge with friends and family: most people like animals and don’t want them harmed but are simply ignorant about many issues such as feline overpopulation, puppy farms or the unnecessary use of animals in research.
 For more information on alternatives to animals in research, look at the website of Medical Advances Without Animals, www.mawa-trust.org.au

 - There are regulations that govern the keeping of pets in pet shops – click here for a summary – ask questions about pets in pet shops: where did they come from?
 (Backyard breeders?
 Puppy farms?)
 What will happen if they aren’t sold?
 What does the shop do to avoid impulse purchasing?

 - Report cruelty.
 Cruelty to animals is illegal.
-Report cruelty to your local police or the NSW RSPCA on 02 9770 755 or www.rspcansw.org.au or the NSW Animal Welfare League on 1300 WELFARE (1300 935 3273).
+Report cruelty to your local police.
+The RSPCA NSW on 1300 CRUELTY (1300 278 3589) or (02) 9770 7555 or via their online form The Animal Welfare League NSW on (02) 8777 4444 or via their online form.
 Please note that Cat Protection does not have investigation and prosecution powers under the Prevention of Cruelty to Animals Act

 - If you live in strata title, make sure your body corporate rules are pet-friendly.
 If you’re a landlord, be pet-friendly – for more information go to our page Renting and strata for cats

 - Encourage friends, neighbours, colleagues and family to adopt from Cat Protection, to become members, volunteers or to donate

 - If you don’t keep your old copies of Cat Affairs leave them somewhere like doctors’ or dentists’ waiting rooms or at the hairdressers where others can read them

 - Lead by example: be a responsible cat owner

 - To see Cat Protection’s submissions on feline health and welfare, click here